RadialDevGroup/ombudsman/ATTENDANCE.md

 Furthermore, it is preferred that you arrive 2 hours and 10 minutes late, rather than to arrive merely 2 hours late without an email.
-Please take the time to send an email if you will be substantively late.
-Even for relatively insubstantial lateness, please send a text message or `$something` if safety permits.
-Do not type text messages while driving, or riding a two-wheeled vehicle of any kind.
+Please take the time to send an email, before you leave, if you will be late more than 10 minutes.

+Please do not send messages while operating a vehicle.
+Stop.
+It is more important that you arrive, than that you arrive on time.

 #### Keep your team in the loop.